algolia/autocomplete/examples/starter-algolia/README.md

 # Autocomplete starter with Algolia index

-This example helps you quickly boostrap a basic Autocomplete experience using Algolia.
+This example helps you quickly bootstrap a basic Autocomplete experience using Algolia.

 <p align="center"><img src="capture.jpg" alt="A capture of the Autocomplete with Algolia" /></p>